Amphion Grant Program

 - Federal tax ID number

-- Four-year financial snapshot including FY19, FY20 final, which we recognize will be COVID-impacted, FY21 projected, which may also be COVID-impacted, and a pro forma FY22 budget based on whatever information you have at this time.
-If providing FY 22 information will be particularly difficult for your organization, please contact the Grants Manager.
+- Three-year financial snapshot including FY20, FY21 final, which we recognize will be COVID-impacted, and FY22 projected.
+If providing detailed budget information will be particularly difficult for your organization, please contact the Grants Manager.

 - Mission of the organization

 - If the applicant is a performing ensemble or presenter, or is applying for support for performances, the number of concerts projected in the season (including online) for which support is being requested and the two years prior.
 (The review panel will take into account that in most of 2020 and the first part of 2021 there may have been few or no live performances.)

 - State the specific time period for which support is requested.
 If you are requesting general operating support, please indicate support period as “2022-2023 season.”

 - Indicate the amount and type of support (general operating or project support) requested, and purpose of the request.
 Note that orchestras and opera companies, other than contemporary concert music specialists, may apply only for project support.

 - General Operating Support description or Project Support description: Please describe details, repertoire, and nature of activity in request.
 Please provide a brief summary of your intended repertoire or other related activities for the upcoming concert season, particularly regarding contemporary concert music.
 Please also provide, as best as you can, information about your intended contemporary concert music-related activities in the 2022-23 concert season.
 Special for 2021 - present grant programs: If your organization has been able to maintain some public-facing activities during the period that public concerts have not been possible due to COVID-19, please describe your contemporary concert music-related activities since the onset of the COVID-19 pandemic, including online activities, streaming, web presence efforts to maintain or grow audience, and ways your organization has adapted.
 (5,000 characters or less)